 Improve your cardiovascular health.
-Targeted support for oxygen delivery and endurance.
+Targeted support to improve iron stores, oxygen delivery, and endurance.

 - 100% Additive Free

 - 100% Hormone, Antibiotic, Pesticide & GMO Free

 At Heart & Soil we believe that animal meat and organs are the most nutrient rich foods on the planet, and that they provide all the vitamins, minerals, and growth factors that we need to thrive.

 This knowledge has been passed down between generations of our ancestors who have always treasured animal foods above all sources of nourishment.
 Our predecessors didn’t just eat muscle meat.
 While a grass fed steak is a delicious part of our diet, this is only part of the equation.

 If we truly want to attain optimal health and kick as much butt as possible, eating animals from nose to tail is key.
 Consuming organ meats in addition to muscle meat provides a complete complement of nutrients and honors the animals we are so blessed to be nourished by.

 Simply put, animal foods eaten nose to tail are the ultimate human multivitamin, containing all of the nutrients we need to thrive in the most bioavailable forms without any of the toxins found in plant foods.

 Two of the most treasured organs and whole blood extract from regeneratively raised, grass fed, grass finished New Zealand cattle in one amazingly powerful supplement

 Whole Blood Extract & Spleen